The Harold Weary Genealogy Room

 Most genealogy materials are listed in the Library’s catalog.
 Those items in the genealogy room have “GS” in front of the call number.
 On the lower shelf in the northeast corner of the room are several black binders that list what is available under different subjects.
 Also included here are detailed indexes of some census microfilm rolls, lists of microfilm and microfiche holdings, and a list of periodical holdings.
 Next to the binders is a beige plastic box that includes alphabetically arranged index cards with the periodical titles and pamphlet file subject headings.

-Along the east wall are the circulating books.
+Along the north and east walls at the north end of the room are the circulating books.
 Included are general and more specialized guides and resources.
 These materials may be checked out.
-Along the south and in the southwest corner are the Reference books.
+At the end of the circulating books is a small, separate collection of circulating and reference books related to Illinois.
+In the south end of the room along the east and south walls and in the southwest corner are the Reference books.
 These are marked “GS/R” and may only be used in the library.
-There is a small separate collection of circulating and Reference books related to Illinois further down the east wall.

 Microfiche and Microfilm

-Microform cabinets are located in the south half of the genealogy room.
-These house the genealogy microfiche and microfilm collection, as well as microfilm of these newspapers: Daily Herald, Chicago Tribune, New York Times, Mount Prospect Journal, Mount Prospect Times, and Prospect Day.
+Microform cabinets are located in the north half of the genealogy room.
+These house the genealogy microfiche and microfilm collection, as well as microfilm of these newspapers: Daily Herald, Chicago Tribune, Mount Prospect Journal, Mount Prospect Times, and Prospect Day.
 The microfiche collection includes the Family History catalog, Illinois Marriage Index, back issues of some periodicals and fiche on miscellaneous topics.
 The microfilm collection includes Chicago City directories and census records.
-There are three microform reader/printers available in the northwest part of the room.
-Copies from microfilm may be made for free.
+There is a digital microfilm reader connected to the public computer in the southeast corner of the room.
+To sign up to use this computer, please go to the Reference Desk.
+Library staff will also guide you in the use of the microform reader.

 Local History File

-The Library has subscriptions to many databases including Heritage Quest and Ancestry Library Edition that are accessible at any public Internet computer.
-Genealogy patrons may sign up to use one of the two computers in the southeast corner of the genealogy room at the Reference Desk.
+The Library has subscriptions to many databases including Heritage Quest, Ancestry Library Edition, Find My Past and Fold 3 that are accessible at any public Internet computer in the Library.
+Genealogy patrons may sign up to use the computer in the southeast corner of the genealogy room at the Reference Desk.

 Please ask at the Reference Desk for assistance with any of the resources in this room.
 Happy researching!